Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Introduction

 \section{Introduction}

-\ac{IoV} transforms modern transportation, with \ac{V2V} and \ac{V2I} communication enabling cooperative driving applications~\cite{papadimitratos2008secure}.
+\IEEEPARstart{I}{nternet} of Vehicles (\acs{IoV}) transforms modern transportation, with \ac{V2V} and \ac{V2I} communication enabling cooperative driving applications~\cite{papadimitratos2008secure}.
 Among the most promising representations of this vision is vehicle platooning.
 It enables multiple vehicles to travel in close formation with coordinated inter-vehicular spacing, yielding substantial improvements in traffic throughput, fuel efficiency, and safety~\cite{amoozadeh2015platoon, amoozadeh2015security, kalogiannis2024prime, li2025attentionguard, abdelmaguid2025beyond}.

 Vehicular platoons operate through \ac{CACC} systems that extend traditional \ac{ACC} capabilities by incorporating real-time communication (\ac{CAM}) of kinematic data, including position, velocity, and acceleration via standardized protocols such as IEEE 802.11p or Cellular \ac{V2X}~\cite{papadimitratos2008secure}.

-This fundamental reliance on continuous wireless information exchange, however, introduces critical security vulnerabilities that threaten both operational integrity and passenger safety~\cite{kalogiannis2022attack, li2025attentionguard}.
+This fundamental reliance on continuous wireless information exchange, however, introduces critical security vulnerabilities that threaten operational integrity and passenger safety~\cite{kalogiannis2022attack, li2025attentionguard}.
 The distributed nature of platoon coordination creates an attack surface where malicious or compromised vehicles can inject falsified information to manipulate the behavior of other platoon members.
 Such attack consequences range from reduced stability to complete platoon destabilization and increased collision risks~\cite{heijden2017Analyzing}.
-The effects can be further amplified when misbehavior originates from the platoon leader, given its key role in platooning.
+The effects can be amplified when misbehavior originates from the platoon leader, given its key role in platooning.
 Unlike external adversaries, which can be thwarted by secure \ac{V2X} protocols~\cite{papadimitratos2008secure, CalandrielloPHL:J:2011, khodaei2018Secmace, KhodaeiP:J:2021b}, internal adversaries transmitting false kinematic data pose a significant challenge that requires real-time detection.